Oregon woman held in Las Vegas Strip sidewalk rampage drove with licence suspended

 He told reporters Holloway made a statement to police explaining her motive.
 He declined to relate what she said, other than that the incident did not appear to be a militant attack.

+Sally Ridenour, a spokeswoman for the Oregon Department of Transportation, said Holloway was driving with a suspended licence.

-"Her licence was suspended by the Oregon DMV in 2012 and was also suspended by (Portland's) Multnomah County in 2013 and has not been reinstated," said Sally Ridenour, a spokeswoman for the Oregon Department of Transportation.
+"Her licence was suspended by the Oregon DMV in 2012 and was also suspended by (Portland's) Multnomah County in 2013 and has not been reinstated," Ridenour said.

 U.S. law enforcement has been on heightened alert since 14 people died in a Dec.
 2 shooting massacre in San Bernardino, California, by a married couple inspired by Islamic extremists.